Ex-General Re, AIG execs may settle criminal case

 "The parties have been, and continue to be, engaged in discussions concerning a potential global resolution of this matter," lawyers for the defendants said in a joint filing with the U.S. District Court in Hartford, Connecticut.
 "The parties are working diligently to determine whether such a resolution may be reached."

-U.S. District Judge Vanessa Bryant on Friday agreed to delay some pretrial proceedings in light of the settlement talks.
+U.S. District Judge Vanessa Bryant on Friday agreed to delay some pre-trial proceedings in light of the settlement talks.
 The office of U.S. Attorney David Fein agreed to the delay, the court filing shows.
-A trial remains scheduled for Jan.
-22, 2013.
+A trial remains scheduled for January 22, 2013.

 Tom Carson, a spokesman for Fein, declined to comment.
 Ferguson's lawyer Alfred Pavlis, Monrad's lawyer Reid Weingarten, Garand's lawyer Robert Cleary, Graham's lawyer Alan Vinegrad and Milton's lawyer Thomas Green did not immediately respond to requests for comment.